johnpjust/KernelSegmentation/README.md

 ## Unsupervised Learning Method #2

-We can also use generative models to find properties, although the results may not be as intuitive.
+We can also use generative models to find properties, although the results may not be as intuitive, and the optimization process can be easy to mess up for non-experts in statistics and optimization.
 This can include linear methods (PCA) and nonlinear methods (autoencoders and variational autoencoders).